After Code Lyoko’s first season aired in 2004, a second season commenced immediately.

 The Gang use new vehicles for them to travel faster.

-The Gang’s first fight with a new monster, indicates Season 2 will be a more difficult than Season 1.
+The Gang’s first fight with a new monster, indicates Season 2 will be a more difficult challenge than Season 1.

 Alfred Hitchcock’s “North By Northwest” is referenced.